Group Inference in High Dimensions with Applications to Hierarchical Testing: Theoretical Justification

-Additionally, the statistical accuracy of the test statistics depends only weakly on the group size $|G|$, in the sense that, the standard deviation of the test statistic depends on $\|\beta_{G}\|_{2}$, at the order of magnitude ${(\|\beta_{G}\|_{2}+\|\beta_{G}\|_2^2)}/{\sqrt{n}}$; but since $\|\beta_{G}\|_2\leq \|\beta\|_2$ and $\beta$ is a sparse vector, then the standard deviation level is not always strictly increasing with a growing set $G$ and this phenomenon explains the statistical efficiency of the proposed test, especially when the test size $G$ is large.
-In contrast, the F-test or $\chi^2$ test proposed in \cite{mitra2016benefit,van2016chi} have the standard deviation at the scale of $\sqrt{|G|/n}$, which is strictly increasing with the testing size $|G|$ and also explains the condition on the group size $|G|\ll n$.

-An important feature of the proposed method is that the current proposed testing procedure imposes no conditions on the test size $G$.
-It works for a small group but also for the group size as large as $|G|=p$.
+Additionally, the accuracy of the test statistic depends only weakly on the group size $|G|$, in the sense that the standard deviation of the test statistic depends on $\|\beta_{G}\|_{2}$, in the order of magnitude ${(\|\beta_{G}\|_{2}+\|\beta_{G}\|_2^2)}/{n^{1/2}}$; but since $\|\beta_{G}\|_2\leq \|\beta\|_2$ and $\beta$ is sparse, the standard deviation is not always strictly increasing with a growing set $G$ and this phenomenon explains the statistical efficiency of the proposed test, especially when the test size $G$ is large.
+In contrast, the $\chi^2$ test proposed in \cite{mitra2016benefit,van2016chi} have the standard deviation at order of $(|G|/n)^{1/2}$, which is strictly increasing with $|G|$.
+This also explains their condition $|G|\ll n$.
+An important feature of our proposed testing procedure is that it imposes no conditions on the group size $G$.
+It works for both small and large groups.

-In parallel to Theorem \ref{thm: Sigma middle}, the following theorem characterizes the error decomposition of the estimator $\QAh$.
+The following theorem characterizes the estimator $\QAh$, analogously to Theorem \ref{thm: Sigma middle}.